Worms are parasites that can be found living in different locations inside the bodies of dogs and cats. Some can even pose a risk to humans.

 Migrating worm larvae: These are immature larval worms which move through the tissues including the organs of an animal.
 Larval migration is a normal part of many worm species.
 Some of the larvae may lie dormant within an animal and are only mobilised again when the animal becomes pregnant or ill.

 Zoonoses: Some worms can infect humans as part of their lifecycle and can cause serious disease.
 The technical term for an infectious disease in animals that can be transmitted to people is a zoonosis.
-ESCCAP UK advises pet owners to consult their vet to ensure that any parasite management programme they have put in place for their pet is adequate to manage all the parasitic zoonoses that their pet may harbour.
+ESCCAP UK & Ireland advises pet owners to consult their vet to ensure that any parasite management programme they have put in place for their pet is adequate to manage all the parasitic zoonoses that their pet may harbour.
 This is essential to ensure the health and wellbeing of all people who come into contact with that pet, and its faeces!

 Prepatent periods: All worm lifecycles include a prepatent period, which varies between worm species.
 A prepatent period is the interval between when a parasite infection occurs and when the products of reproduction or multiplication of the parasite become apparent.
 It is these products of reproduction (usually worm eggs) that are often the infective stage of the parasite.
 When treating or preventing worm infections in pets, the objective is to manage the animal sufficiently that these worm eggs are not passed out into the environment to pose a hazard to other pets.
 The prepatent period is therefore an essential piece of information used to decide the frequency with which worm control products should be used.